Volunteering at Big Orange Heart can be a rewarding and useful experience – and there’s probably more ways of doing it than you might think.

 Yes, of course, you can.
 We want all our volunteers to have a worthwhile and positive experience so we welcome feedback on how we could make improvements, so we encourage volunteers to talk to us before making the decision to leave.

 As a charity, we depend on volunteers to help us continue our work.
-Big Orange Heart (formerly WP&UP) has a volunteering policy that states that volunteer roles should never be used in place of paid roles.
+Big Orange Heart has a volunteering policy that states that volunteer roles should never be used in place of paid roles.
 Volunteers are usually recruited on a time-limited basis to work on specific projects.

-Many people volunteer for Big Orange Heart (formerly WP&UP) every day and we value their commitment and hard work.
+Many people volunteer for Big Orange Heart every day and we value their commitment and hard work.
 We simply could not operate without the dedication of our volunteers who do a tremendous job helping people with mental health problems.

 Volunteers tell us how much they enjoy being involved with the charity and the potential to make a real difference to peoples lives.